 If your lipid panel test results aren't what you hoped for, take action.
 I would recommend everyone with an abnormal lipid profile test to make lifestyle changes to reduce the risk of heart disease, including:

-Diet: One should follow cholesterol low diet.
-A cholesterol lowering diet can reduce bad cholesterol by up to 30%.
+Diet: One should follow a cholesterol low diet.
+A cholesterol-lowering diet can reduce bad cholesterol by up to 30%.

 Exercise: Regular aerobic exercise can both lower bad cholesterol (LDL) and increase good cholesterol (HDL).

-Do let us know in your comments below if there is any other tests that you would like to know more about.
+Do let us know in your comments below if there are any other tests that you would like to know more about.